binhvodevpanel/www-docs/content/blogs/page-file-permission-and-ownership.md

 ---
 title: "File permissions and ownership"
 description: "Setting the file permissions on your server can help improve the security of your site.
-The permissions that are used may vary based on your server configuration, your level of access, and the way you intend to use your Backdrop site."
+The permissions that are used may vary based on your server configuration, your level of access, and the way you intend to use your site."
 weight: 2
 ---